Here's what the steps look like to learn Python in the best way possible:

 Step 1: Master Python Fundamentals

-Like a building's foundation, coding fundamentals serve as the foundation for writing computer codes and help you become a proficient programmer.
+Like a building’s foundation, coding fundamentals serve as your base for writing computer code and becoming a proficient programmer.

 Loops allow us to repeat a block of code multiple times.
 For example, if you have to print a text 100 times, you can use a loop instead of typing the text 100 times.